EniramLtd/pip_compile/README.rst

  pip_compile
 =============

-This is a prototype for a Git subcommand which compiles a complete set of depended packages and versions from requirements and constraints.
+This is a prototype for a pip subcommand which compiles a complete set of depended packages and versions from requirements and constraints.

 Basically this does exactly the same thing as ``pip install``, but skips